 U.S. Privacy Laws

-In addition, some laws may require us to notify governmental authorities and/or affected individuals of data breaches involving certain personal information or other unauthorized or inadvertent access to or disclosure of such information.
-We may need to notify governmental authorities and affected individuals with respect to such incidents.
+In addition, some laws may require us to notify governmental authorities, supervisory bodies, the media, other parties, and/or affected individuals of data breaches involving certain personal information or other unauthorized or inadvertent access to or disclosure of such information.
 For example, laws in all 50 U.S. states may require businesses to provide notice to consumers whose personal information has been disclosed as a result of a data breach.
 These laws are not consistent, and compliance in the event of a widespread data breach may be difficult and costly.
 We also may be contractually required to notify consumers or other counterparties of a security breach.
-Regardless of our contractual protections, any actual or perceived security breach or breach of our contractual obligations could harm our reputation and brand, expose us to potential liability or require us to expend significant resources on data security and in responding to any such actual or perceived breach.
+Any actual or perceived security breach or breach resulting in a loss of, or damage to, our data systems or inappropriate disclosure of confidential or proprietary or personal information could harm our reputation and brand, erode confidence in the effectiveness of our security measures and lead to regulatory scrutiny, expose us to potential liability, including litigation exposure, penalties and fines, regulatory action or investigation, or require us to expend significant resources on data security and in responding to any such actual or perceived breach, which could materially and adversely affect our business, results of operations or financial condition.

 Non-U.S. Privacy Laws